prog4biol/pfb2019/pfb.md

 #### Sorting Dictionary Keys

-If you want to print the contents of a dictionary, you probably want to sort the keys then iterate over the keys with a for loop.
+If you want to print the contents of a dictionary, you should sort the keys then iterate over the keys with a for loop.
 Why do you want to sort the keys?

 ```python
 for gene_key in sorted(genes):